AxoltDash/nonogram/README.md

 4. **Solve the puzzle**: Continue marking cells until the puzzle is solved.

 ## Class Diagram
 The Terminal mode class diagram was intended to be designed with the Model View Controller pattern!
+But it has Observer and Factory too!
 <div align="center">
     <img src="images/UML_mvc_dark.png" alt="MVC" width="5000"/>
 </div>